MetaMask/metamask-docs/docs/guide/onboarding-library.md

   <script type="text/javascript" src="./metamask-onboarding.bundle.js"></script>
 ```

-3. create a new instance of the Onboarding library
+3. Create a new instance of the Onboarding library

 ```javascript
 const onboarding = new MetaMaskOnboarding();
 ```

-4. kick off the onboarding process.
+4. Start the onboarding process in response to a user event (e.g. a button click).

 ```javascript
 onboarding.startOnboarding();